Migrate application authentication to Azure Active Directory

 |SAML-based SSO||Use the Test SAML Settings button found under Single Sign-On.|

 |Password-Based SSO||Download and install the MyApps Secure Sign-in Extension.
 This extension helps you start any of your organization's cloud apps that require you to use an SSO process.|

 If you run into problems, check out our apps troubleshooting guide to get help.
-See also Problems signing in to a custom-developed application.
+You can also check out our troubleshooting articles, see Problems signing in to SAML-based single sign-on configured apps.

 Take screenshots of the existing configuration of your app.
 You can look back if you must reconfigure the app once again.

-You might also consider providing links to the legacy authentication, in case of issues with cloud authentication.
+You might also consider providing links to the legacy authentication, if there was issues with cloud authentication.